CMSgov/beneficiary-fhir-data/CONTRIBUTING.md

 The instructions from here on should be run from the `contributing` directory in repository.

 To simply run tests or execute other tasks in the BFD bring up the docker containers:
-Note: As a prerequisite, the bfd system needs a few variables to be set in the .env file:
+Note: As a prerequisite, the bfd Docker environments need a few variables to be set in a file named .env placed within the /contributing directory.

 - `BFD_DIR` specifies the directory on your host machine where you have cloned https://github.com/CMSgov/beneficiary-fhir-data
 - (optional) `SYNTHETIC_DATA` specifies a folder where you have the full set of synthetic rif files.
 - (defaults to `/app`) `BFD_MOUNT_POINT` the path within the service container where the beneficiary-fhir-data directory will be mounted.